Please ensure Javascript is enabled for purposes of website accessibility

 Overview

-Course Start Date: September (Tuesday Daytime or Evening) or January (Tuesday Evening) for Fast Track Course.
+Course Start Date: September (Wednesday Daytime or Evening).
 The purpose of the Level 2 Certificate in Accounting is to offer the foundation accounting knowledge needed to progress to employment or further study in accountancy and finance, alongside business and personal skills that are transferable to any sector and additional business knowledge relevant to accountancy.
 The qualification offers a broader focus across several subject areas which enhances employability and is particularly suitable for young people studying full-time.

 Students should have achieved a Level 2 in English and Maths, and or be working within a finance function.
 To enrol on this Adult Learning course you must be aged 18 years or over.